christiannderu/wra-410/README.md

 # Assignment-01
-HTML by Christian & CSS by
+HTML by Christian & CSS for Kennedi